Blosc/python-blosc2/doc/reference/proxy.rst

 Class that implements a proxy (with cache support) of a Python-Blosc2 container.

-This can be used to cache chunks of a regular data container which follows the :ref:`ProxySource` interface in an urlpath.
+This can be used to cache chunks of regular data container which follows the :ref:`ProxySource` or :ref:`ProxyNDSource` interfaces.

 .. currentmodule:: blosc2.Proxy